CHAPTER 1: WHEN ICE MELTS—SEEING CLIMATE CHANGE

-Glacial ice recovered from the Greenland ice sheet can be as much as 800,000 years old, and from the Antarctic ice sheet it can be a million years old!
+Glacial ice recovered from the Greenland ice sheet can be as much as 400,000 years old, and from the Antarctic ice sheet it can be over two million years old!
 The air bubbles found in the ice cores are "time capsules" that hold samples of the air throughout the lifetime of the glacier.
 The bubbles allow us to look at the history of the air we breathe and reveal how temperature and CO2 have varied over the past several thousand years.

 Scientists collect ice core samples from around the world to help improve our understanding of the planet’s climate.
 Unfortunately, some glaciers are retreating and thinning so quickly due to climate change that the record of our past climate is literally melting away.

 Near Humboldt, North Greenland, scientist Dan McGrath holds 15 meter ice core, May 2010.
 Photo by Dan McGrath.